radiant-rstats/docs/multivariate/app/kmeans_clus.md

 Ha: There is a relationship between gender and segment membership
 ```

 In the _Summary_ tab we see there is a significant association between these two variables.
-The p.value is .001 and there are no cells with expected values below 5 (see the help file for _Basics > Cross-tabs_ for a detailed discussion).
+The p.value is .001 and there are no cells with expected values below 5 (see the help file for _Basics > Tables > Cross-tabs_ for a detailed discussion).

 <p align="center"><img src="figures_multivariate/kmeans_clus_cross_tabs_summary.png"></p>